AbrahamYeah/Library/readme.md

 For you can install this project you need to take the next:

 - PHP v 7.1 or superior
 - MySQL or other type of BD.
-(You most consider the install at PHP)
+(You shold consider the installation at PHP)
 - Apache (You can use Xampp)

 The Steps are the next: